 Travel has the magical effect of opening the mind up to different ways of life.
 The simplest tasks — having a meal, shopping, hailing a cab — all bring to light how there's more than one way to do everyday things and inspires deeper thought into how we can incorporate these insights into life back home.
 Here's a few things I've noticed.

-In many European countries, laundry lines with clothing swaying gently in the wind are a common sight.
-Anyone who's ever collected a basket of sun-dried laundry understands the rewarding feeling of collecting a basket of fresh clothes straight from the line.
-And why not?
-Dryers drive up electricity bills and dryer sheets heated to high temperatures create hazardous fumes that fill the air and stick to clothes.
-Plus, clothes last longer when protected from the harsh heat of dryers.
-(The lint trap is a collection of all the delicate fibers tumbled off your favorite garments!)
+In countries around the world, the sight of laundry lines of clothing swaying in the wind is common.
+Anyone who's collected a basket of sun-baked laundry knows the pleasant smell and feel of clothing fresh off the line.
+In contrast, dryers drive up electricity bills and dryer sheets heated to high temperatures create hazardous fumes that fill the air and stick to clothes.
+Clothes last longer when protected from the harsh heat of dryers.
+The lint trap is a collection of the delicate fibers tumbled off your favorite garments.

 A trip to Hong Kong was an eye-opener in terms of understanding just how much paper the average person uses in a given day while dining.
-Most HK restaurants did not offer napkins so one had three choices — purchase a packet, go without or keep a few in a pocket.
-After several days, non-locals like myself had no choice but to conserve how many napkins were used.
+Most HK restaurants didn't offer napkins (aside from western chains, interestingly enough) so one had three choices — purchase a packet, go without or keep a few in a pocket.
+After several days, you're trained to conserve paper napkins just like the locals.

 Reducing Plastic Bag Use

-In Germany and Portugal, stores issue a small fee for plastic bags.
-In the states, we take for granted how common plastic bags are, often thoughtlessly bagging single items at the store.
-This is the precise reason why it's standard to see bags tangled in trees and floating in the ocean.
+In many parts of the world, stores charge a small fee for plastic bags.
+Here in the states, we take for granted how common plastic bags are, often thoughtlessly bagging a single item at the store.
+This is the precise reason why it's standard to see bags tangled in trees or floating in the ocean.
 Tote bags are fantastic because they are 100% reusable, easy to clean and sturdy for carrying even the heaviest groceries.

 In Paris, common areas of apartment buildings are often illuminated with timed lights.
 When residents enter a building, there are switches sprinkled around hallways and stairwells.
 Give the switch a tap and the lights magically turn on and then off after several minutes.
 Makes sense, why light an empty hallway or lobby?

-Have your travels inspired you to be green?
+How have your travels inspired you to be greener?